morganthomas/winning-arguments/winning-arguments.md

 TODO: Discuss general techniques for eliminating English grammar constructs not present in first-order logic

-TODO: Discuss philosophy of translation in more depth
+TODO: Discuss philosophy of translation into first-order logic in more depth

 ## Truth